-Dolby Atmos: Why it's cool, how it works and how to get it
+Surround all around: Dolby Atmos explained

-From the biggest commercial cinemas to the smallest of home theaters, Dolby Atmos is one of the latest ways to get surrounded by sound -- now from above!
-While Atmos soundtracks will work with a traditional five-speaker-and-subwoofer (5.1) system, one of its main benefits is a greater ability to work with as many (or few) speakers as you have.
+Dolby Atmos is a popular surround sound format, a competitor to DTS:X, and it's found in everything from the biggest commercial cinemas to the smallest of home theaters.
+The "immersive" format is also being used as a new way to experience music from the likes of the Beatles to Ariana Grande on both mobile phones and speakers.
+While the biggest change from previous formats is the addition of height channels, Atmos soundtracks will work with a traditional five-speaker-and-subwoofer (5.1) system or as many (or few) speakers as you have.

-In this explainer I'll break down how Atmos works, why height speakers and upward-firing soundbars are cool and everything you've ever wanted to know about Dolby Atmos but never bothered to ask.
+In this explainer I'll break down how Atmos works, why height speakers and upward-firing soundbars are cool, and everything you've ever wanted to know about Dolby Atmos but never bothered to ask.

 Making sound surround